CCGenetics/guidelines-genetic-diversity-indicators/docs/7_Glossary/Glossary.md

 ### Species range

 - #### Wide-ranging (or widespread) species
-Wide-ranging species have an extent of occurrence (EOO) greater than 20 000 km2 or are present in more than one-third of a country's 20-km grid squares.
+have an extent of occurrence (EOO) greater than 20 000 km2 or are present in more than one-third of a country's 20-km grid squares.

 - #### Restricted range species
-Restricted range species are those that have an EOO <20 000 km2 or an area of occurrence (AOO) < 2 000 km2.
+are those that have an EOO <20 000 km2 or an area of occurrence (AOO) < 2 000 km2.
 A list of restricted species has been prepared using KBA criteria and can be found [here](https://www.keybiodiversityareas.org/working-with-kbas/proposing-updating/criteria-tools); however, this list should only be used as a guide as not all species have been assessed.

 - #### Rare species
-Rare species are those that occur in low densities, typically as single individuals or as very small subpopulations with fewer than 50 individuals.
+are those that occur in low densities, typically as single individuals or as very small subpopulations with fewer than 50 individuals.
 They may occur within a restricted range, but are typically scattered over a wide area.

 ### Fragmentation (of species habitat or distribution)
 Fragmentation reflects how connected or disconnected habitat areas of a species distribution are.
 As per IUCN definition,

 - #### Severely fragmented
-Severely fragmented means that more than half of the species' total **Area of Occurrence** is in habitat patches that are (1) smaller than would be required to support a viable population, and (2) separated from other habitat patches by a large distance.
+means that more than half of the species' total **Area of Occurrence** is in habitat patches that are (1) smaller than would be required to support a viable population, and (2) separated from other habitat patches by a large distance.

 - #### Moderately fragmented
-Moderately fragmented refers to a species with less than half of its Area of Occurrence in habitat patches.
+refers to a species with less than half of its Area of Occurrence in habitat patches.

 - #### Continuous distribution
-In contrast, a continuous distribution has no appreciable breaks that would prevent organisms moving between areas of the species distribution.
+in contrast, has no appreciable breaks that would prevent organisms moving between areas of the species distribution.

 ### Realm
 High-level category of the environment a species inhabits.
 Four geographic realms are recognized - marine, estuarine, freshwater, terrestrial - though some species may inhabit multiple realms.
 For example, many amphibians exist in the terrestrial and freshwater realms.